Updated: May 4, 2026

 Meal and rest breaks (typically a 30-minute break every 5 hours minimum)

-Buffer time for inevitable delays
+Buffer time for unavoidable delays

 Teardown and equipment return time